Summer Flock Care

 Getting them shorn soon enough is also vital; the flies will attack the sheep on their shoulders as well if they get hot and sweaty during the early summer.
 It is very important to treat any ewes with fly strike immediately as the longer it is allowed to develop the more damage the maggots will do, and the greater the risk of secondary infection in the wounds.
 Once the sheep have been shorn the problem goes away for a few weeks until the wool gets long enough to harbor a fly’s eggs again; this is usually 6 to 7 weeks.

 Remember that lambs can, and will, get struck as well, so do watch them as they grow.
-There are several spray on treatments to help prevent fly strike; it is worth buying one in early so you can treat the sheep as soon as you think there may be a problem – Crovect is one that both prevents, and treats, fly strike.
+There are several spray on treatments to help prevent fly strike; it is worth buying one in early so you can treat the sheep as soon as you think there may be a problem – Crovect is the only one that both prevents, and treats, fly strike.
 This is one problem you really do want to try and prevent.
 If you are unfortunate enough to find a sheep that is scratching and rubbing herself, and is generally distressed on a nice, lazy summer day, you have almost certainly got a sheep with fly strike.
 Welcome to the club; it is not exclusive and counts practically every sheep farmer in the country as a member.
 It really is that common, so don’t feel guilty, just catch the sheep, clip the wool away from the infected area, give it a good washing and apply some fly repellent to help the wound heal before it gets attacked again.

 There are many diseases that can affect sheep and lambs and there are several vaccines which can be used to protect your flock – it is a good idea to discuss these with your vet.
 One such vaccine is Heptavac P + and this covers a wide spectrum of diseases.
 After the initial two injections, a month to six weeks apart, only an annual booster is required which is usually given four weeks before a ewe lambs, so that the protection will be passed, temporarily, on to her lambs.